Staying Warm for Winter Sports

 Maintaining Calories and Hydration

 To efficiently produce heat, your body needs to be well nourished and hydrated.
-Before a day of ice climbing, I like to eat a dinner high in protein along with some carbohydrates.
-I also try to drink plenty of water to get ahead of the hydration curve.
-The day of, I eat a breakfast high in fat and protein of at least 1000 calories, which is much more than I would typically consume.
+Before a day of ice climbing, I like to eat a dinner high in protein along with complex carbohydrates.
+I also drink plenty of water to get ahead of the hydration curve.
+The day of, I eat a breakfast high in fat and protein with at least 1000 calories, which is much more than I would typically consume.
 This gives me a nice foundation of fuel for the day.
 I also try to consume a liter of water before hitting the trail.

 Throughout the day I will snack on quick fuel such as energy gels, bars, chocolate, or candy.
 My hydration goal is to drink at least ¼ liter of water per hour while I’m out.
-I will also pack a thermos of hot tea sweetened with honey as a nice warm way to hydrate and get a few extra calories.
+I will also pack a thermos of hot tea sweetened with honey as a nice warm way to hydrate.
 I leave one to two liters of water and some food in my truck for the ride home.
 This is what works best for me and everyone has their go-to snacks and drinks, but the key point here is that if you’re dehydrated, undernourished, or both it will be harder for your body to produce heat.

 Dress Appropriately: Layer & Stay Dry